Hindu law of inheritance in Bangladesh [Math included]

 First Class Sapinda

 Order 1-3; Son, grandson and great-grandson: a son or grandson (Great-grandson or great-great-grandson or similar relation to the ascendant. known as doctrine representation; here every person is representing his predecessor) when their immediate predecessor/s is/are dead they get the equal property of a son being the representative of his predecessor; this system is called Per Stirpes system.
-[Consider the Yellow coloured position as dead and Green as alive in the image to understand the concept in the math image below]
+[Consider the Yellow colored position as dead and Green as alive in the image to understand the concept in the math image below]

-Before we start the most important rule of Hindu law of inheritance is that it maintains the order of the successors, the previous person in the order always excludes the subsequent person in the list. but certain exceptions are there and that will be mentioned along with the orders. such as order 1-4 does not exclude each other when they are from different bloodline. for example where son is alive that son’s son (grandson) will not inherit.
+Before we start the most important rule of Hindu law of inheritance is that it maintains the order of the successors, the previous person in the order always excludes the subsequent person in the list. but certain exceptions are there and that will be mentioned along with the orders. such as order 1-4 does not exclude each other when they are from different bloodlines. for example where son is alive that son’s son (grandson) will not inherit.
 Please see math 01.

 Principle of Representation or Per Stirpes: